 Response: The goal of this statement was to illustrate how synthetic data is currently utilized, and that its use is common in government agencies like the US Census Bureau and the Government of Canada.
 Admittedly, this Jarmin citation is somewhat outdated; therefore, we have provided a more recent citation from the Government of Canada’s Directive on Open Government, who have expertise on synthetic data and describe its use (particularly with hierarchical data).
 We hope to collaborate with them in the future to illustrate newer methods for synthesis that can accommodate more complex, hierarchical data sets.
 We have updated the manuscript, as follows: “Synthetic data generation has been used in government agencies, such as the United States Census Bureau (Jarmin et al., 2014) and the Government of Canada’s Directive on Open Government (Gauvin et al., 2021) to promote greater access to data and information.” (lines X – X) My second concern is that it should be made clear at the beginning that the synthetic data here refer to synthesized analysis/aggregate data (as explained in the second section of the Introduction).
 I was initially confused between synthetic data and (raw) data augmentation until I reached the Methods section, where I found clarity.

-Response: W
+Response: We have updated the introduction to specify that synthetic data can be applied to any data type (raw, intermediate, or analysis data).
+This section now reads as, “This approach can be applied to a wide variety of data types (e.g., raw, intermediate, or analysis data) and variables (e.g., qualitative demographic information or quantitative outcome measures).”

+We have also further specified that our aim is to test the feasibility and utility of using synthetic data to generate analysis data: “To address this gap, the present study aimed to explore the feasibility and preliminary utility of generating synthetic analysis data in CSD.”

 Below are some more specific suggested edits.
 Title: make it more clear with the appropriate scope and expectation of this study.
 One example may be to add words “in Analysis” in the end.
 Based on the manuscript and author responses, the current study focuses on synthesizing analysis/aggregate data to promote transparency reproducibility in (data) analysis, as also stated in the text.
 Since the data are not raw, it is important to clarify that this method does not support direct reproduction of scientific findings.
 This distinction should be reflected in the title.